johanvonboer/eloquent.researcher/README.md

 > Data

 This is where the user should store all their raw data.
-Within this directory, the user will have a speech database "humlabspeech_emuDB" directory containing all their speech data.
+Within this directory, the user will have a speech database "VISP_emuDB" directory containing all their speech data.
 The user will not have to familiarize themselves with this directory though, as this package will make sure that the user always have `DATA` set up to point to the Data directory itself when loaded.
 Also, a `DB` that points to the project speech database will also be created at load time.

 > Documents